leouchoa/cheatsheets/cpp/basics/mem_management/smart_pointers/smart_pointers.md

 return type for many functions: the possibility to convert it to a shared pointer!

 2. The shared pointer `std::shared_ptr` points to a heap resource but does not explicitly own it.

+- They keep a reference counter on how many of them point to the same memory resource.
 There may even be several shared pointers to the same resource, each of which will increase an internal reference count.

-As soon as this count reaches zero, the resource will automatically be deallocated.
+- As soon as this count reaches zero, the resource will automatically be deallocated.

 3. The weak pointer `std::weak_ptr` behaves similar to the shared pointer but does not increase the reference counter.